Streaming Compression of Scientific Data via weak-SINDy: Streaming weak-SINDy for compression

 It is possible to update the integral a single snapshot at a time in order to cut memory costs if the final snapshot is signaled $P$ snapshots ahead to account for final adjustments, i.e. either complete the final set of $P$ many snapshots or adjust to a lower order Newton-Cotes.
 In this case we have,

 where $n$ is the number of the snapshot and $w_{p(n+1)}$ is the adjusted weight for the $n+1$-th snapshot.
 Using the composite trapezoid rule,

 is efficient in the sense that it does not require either holding multiple snapshots in memory or an early end signal as the final snapshot's weight can be adjusted by scaling.
 It is also possible to do streaming integration for snapshots taken at irregular intervals by adapting \cite{irregulart_integration}.
 In this case, the widths of the sub-intervals need to be recorded for the computation.
+Finally, as discussed in Section \ref{subsec:weak-SINDy}, many possible choices exist for both basis and test functions.
+The proposed streaming weak-SINDy approach could accommodate various basis and test functions, as well as some numerical integration schemes other than the Newton-Cotes formula.
+As shown in \cite{Gurevich}, proper choices of basis and test functions could lead to better accuracy.